-Agent
+Agent UI

 ''' { "invalidSessionID": "Session ID is invalid or has expired.", "navRefresh": "Refresh is pressed.
 Reloading page.", "navBack": "Back is pressed.
 Reloading page.", "navForward": "Forward is pressed.
 Reloading page.", "youLeft": "You have left the session.
 Co-browse is now terminated.", "customerLeft": "Customer has left the session.
-Co-browse is now terminated.", "exitBtnText": "Exit Session", "sessionIdText": "Session ID: {sessionId}", "enterSessionIdText": "Session ID:", "modeWrite": "Mode: Write", "modePointer": "Mode: Pointer", "downgradeToPointer": "Downgrade to pointer mode", "navigationDenied": "Navigation request has failed.", "maskedNodeTitle": "This content is visible only to customer", "unsupportedNodeTitle": "Some data is missing due to Co-browse limitations", "navigationRestricted": "Navigation is restricted in Pointer mode.", "modeUpgraded": "Switched to Write mode.
+Co-browse is now terminated.", "exitBtnText": "Exit Session", "sessionIdText": "Session ID: {sessionId}", "enterSessionIdText": "Session ID:", "modeWrite": "Mode: Write", "modePointer": "Mode: Pointer", "writeModeTip": "In Write mode you are able to interact with the website on customer's behalf.", "pointerModeTip": "In Pointer mode customer can only see your mouse cursor and clicks.
+No interactivity.", "requestUpgradeToWrite": "Request upgrade to Write mode." "downgradeToPointer": "Downgrade to pointer mode", "navigationDenied": "Navigation request has failed.", "maskedNodeTitle": "This content is visible only to customer", "unsupportedNodeTitle": "Some data is missing due to Co-browse limitations", "navigationRestricted": "Navigation is restricted in Pointer mode.", "modeUpgraded": "Switched to Write mode.
 Now you can interact with the page.", "modeDowngraded": "Switched to Pointer mode.
 Customer can only see your cursor and clicks.", "writeModeRequested": "Requested Write mode.
 Waiting for customer approval.", "modeUpgradeDenied": "Customer declined upgrading to Write mode." } '''